WalderlanSena/wirecardBundle/README.md

 ## License

-The Worksena micro-framework is open source software licensed under the <a href="https://github.com/WalderlanSena/wirecardBundle/blob/master/LICENSE">MIT LICENSE</a>
+The wirecardBundle is open source software licensed under the <a href="https://github.com/WalderlanSena/wirecardBundle/blob/master/LICENSE">MIT LICENSE</a>